On a symplectic quantum Howe duality: Introduction

 Let us recall two generalizations of Howe's dualities.

 \begin{Remark} We are interested in nonsemisimple quantum versions of Howe dualities and, in order to not lose focus, we will ignore other possible generalizations like super versions. \end{Remark}

-A first possible generalization is to study \emph{nonsemisimple versions} of Howe's dualities.
+A first possible generalization is to study \emph{nonsemisimple versions} of Howe's dualities, for example, working over the ground ring $\Z$.
 Note hereby that \cite{Ho-perspectives-invariant-theory} stays over $\C$ which makes the story semisimple and character-type arguments apply as explained masterfully by Howe.
 In the nonsemisimple cases such character arguments are not as powerful as over $\C$, and one needs some form of replacement.
 While (a) is straightforward and characteristic independent, replacements for Howe's arguments showing (b) and (c) are needed.

 As explained for Schur--Weyl(--Brauer) dualities in \cite{DuPaSc-schur-weyl-tilting} and for Howe dualities in \cite{AdRy-tilting-howe-positive-char} the theory of tilting modules in the spirit of \cite{Ri-good-filtrations} and \cite{Do-tilting-alg-groups} usually plays a crucial role.
 In particular, \cite{AdRy-tilting-howe-positive-char} studies exterior versions of Howe dualities using the tilting module approach.
 Whenever tilting theory is not available, like for the symmetric invariants, the nonsemisimple study of invariant theory tends to be much trickier, see e.g. \cite{CoPr-invariant-theory}, and is less accessible via Howe's approach.